 I envisioned making gorgeous DIY counters with resin and bright, colorful glitter.
 But in reality – these double-sided counters are WAY better educationally.
 And since they’re double-sided, there are endless possibilities.
 They’re also more cost-efficient and quieter when used at a restaurant table, thanks to how lightweight they are.
 Win-win-win.

 I made about 30 glittery resin heart counters (and spent over $50) before realizing it was a horrible mistake and ordering the red and yellow counters instead (for less than $9)

 Okay, the foam dice are optional, but they elevate this simple kit.
 Adding dice not only improves your child’s ability to subitize (YAY!!), but they also mean that you have so many more games to play with this simple kit.
 And sure, you could get regular dice for a much better price, but no teacher, parent, or patron at a restaurant wants to hear dice rolling around a table.
 These foam dice are quiet and worth the price.
 I guarantee that your child’s teacher will also accept any foam dice leftover, so if you have extras, they go to a great cause.

 Including Valentine’s Day Card and Instructions

-These kits were Valentine’s Day gifts for my son’s class this year – but they would also make great End of the School Year gifts!
-We included cards inside of each bag that gave options for games to play with this kit.
+These DIY kits were Valentine’s Day gifts for my son’s class this year – but they would also make great End of School Year gifts!
+We included cards inside each bag that gave options for games to play with this kit.
 They’re included in the Free Tic-Tac-Toe Tracing Template.
 And then we tied handmade Valentines on the outside of the bag!

 Free Printable Valentine’s are coming soon – so keep an eye out for those on Instagram and here!